JieyuZhang97/nyc_car_crash/README.md

 # nyc_car_crash
-This file creates an interactive map for analyzing car crashes in New York City.
+This is a coursera project that creates a website with streamlit for analyzing car crashes in New York City.